 At this time, they began offering an increased amount of services, including credit cards, lines of credit, and term loans.
-As of March 2016, Dollar Bank is the largest independent mutual bank in the U.S.
+In March 2016, Dollar Bank was the largest independent mutual bank in the U.S.

 Key Points of Dollar Bank

 - Founded in 1855, but did not become a lender until 1986